PoCInnovation/ReblochonWriteups/PicoCTF2021/Matryoshka doll.md

 ## The solution

 By using **binwalk** we access the signature of the file and we can read that the image is a compressed file under zip.
 So we can unzip the image and get another image of a smaller doll.
 You must have understood the reasoning you must unzip the image until you get a text file: the flag.

+If you liked this writeup you can star our repository.